MenghaoGuo/PCT/README.md

 ## Description

-Now, we just release the core code of our paper and all code and pretrained models will be available soon.
+Now, we only release the core code of our paper.
+All code and pretrained models will be available soon.

 ## Citation